-Current clinical research projects focus on:
+Current clinical research projects at Cincinnati Children’s focus on:

 - Novel chemotherapy combinations for patients with relapsed or refractory (treatment-resistant) tumors

 - Targeted small-molecule anticancer drugs

 - High-dose therapy regimens with blood and marrow transplantation